-- Non-immigrants visiting the U.S. on student or visitor visas or men and their families who are part of a diplomatic or trade mission.
+- Non-immigrants visiting the US on student or visitor visas and men who are part of a diplomatic or trade mission and their families.

 - Citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau.

-- Students who are not yet 18.
-For federal aid purposes, a student not yet 18 years old as of the date the FAFSA was submitted is eligible for federal student aid this award year, even if he turned 18 shortly afterward and has not yet registered.
-Such a student would need to register to be eligible for federal student aid in subsequent years.
+- You are not yet 18.
+For federal aid purposes, if you are not yet 18 years old as of the date the FAFSA form is submitted, you are eligible for federal student aid this award year even if you turned 18 shortly afterward and have not yet registered.
+You would need to register to be eligible for federal student aid in subsequent years.

+- Willful.
 Was the failure to register done deliberately and intentionally?
-In other words, did the student have the mental capacity to choose whether or not to register and choose not to register?
+In other words, did the student have the mental capacity to choose whether or not to register and decided not to register?

-If a student was not required to register, he must obtain a status information letter from Selective Service.
-This letter indicates whether the student was or was not required to register.
-To obtain such a letter, students may call 1-847-688-6888 or 1-888-655-1825 (stay on the line until the operator answers) or write to Selective Service System, PO Box 94638, Palatine, IL 60094-4638 and ask for a status information letter.
+If the student was not required to register, he will need to obtain a status information letter from Selective Service.
+This letter will indicate whether the student was or was not required to register.
+To obtain such a letter, call 1-847-688-6888 or 1-888-655-1825 (stay on the line until the operator answers) or write to Selective Service System, PO Box 94638, Palatine, IL 60094-4638 and ask for a status information letter.

-The U.S. Department of Education has established regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
-Some students with an unusual enrollment history (UEH) have legitimate reasons for their enrollment at multiple institutions.
-However, the Central Piedmont Financial Aid Office is required to review files of students with unusual enrollment history to determine future federal financial aid eligibility.
-If selected by the Department of Education (via the FAFSA), a resolution must be determined before they can receive financial aid.
+The U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
+Some students who have an unusual enrollment history (UEH) have legitimate reasons for their enrollment at multiple institutions.
+However, such an enrollment history requires our office to review your file to determine future federal financial aid eligibility.
+If selected by the Department of Education (via the FAFSA), a resolution must be determined before the student receives financial aid.

 Definition of Unusual Enrollment History

-The Department of Education selects students for review who received a Federal Pell Grant at multiple institutions during the past three academic years.
-Once the Department of Education indicates students with an unusual enrollment history, the Central Piedmont Financial Aid Office must review the educational history of those students to determine their federal financial aid eligibility.
+The specific pattern the Department of Education uses to select students includes those students who have received a Federal Pell Grant at multiple institutions during the past three academic years.
+Once the Department of Education indicates that a student has an unusual enrollment history, the Financial Aid office must then take action and review the educational history before determining federal financial aid eligibility for that student.

-Students who regain eligibility, either by appeal or by completing a successful term, will receive financial aid beginning in the payment period on which approval is given.
-For example, students denied in the fall term who complete a minimum of 6 credit hours, do not withdraw from any courses, maintain a 2.0 GPA and successfully meet stipulations at the end of the fall term, are eligible for federal aid in the spring term.
+If you regain eligibility either by appeal or by completing a successful term, you would receive financial aid beginning in the payment period that the approval is given.
+For example, if you were denied in the fall term and attend a minimum of 6 credit hours and successfully meet the stipulations at the end of the fall term, you would be eligible for federal aid in the spring term.

 Dependency Override Appeals

-Federal financial aid regulations assume that a student’s family has primary responsibility for meeting educational costs.
+Federal financial aid regulations assume that your family has primary responsibility for meeting educational costs.
 If you are considered a dependent student according to the federal financial aid definition, your aid eligibility is determined by using parent income and asset information in addition to your information.

 Your student dependency status is determined by the U.S. Department of Education based on your responses to specific questions on the FAFSA.
-For financial aid purposes, federal regulations have defined an independent student as one who meets AT LEAST ONE of the following conditions:
+For financial aid purposes, you are considered an independent student per federal regulations if you meet at least one of the following conditions:

 - Married as of the date FAFSA signed

-- Have children who receive more than half their support from the student, OR has legal dependents, other than a spouse or children, who live with student and who receive more than half their support from the student
+- Have children who receive more than half their support from you, OR have legal dependents, other than a spouse or children, who live with you and who receive more than half their support from you

-- Attending Graduate level program of study during the 2017-18 academic year
+- Attending graduate-level program of study during the 2020-21 academic year

-- Veteran of U.S. Armed Forces (or will be a veteran as of June 30, 2016), or have attended a service academy and were released under a condition other than dishonorable
+- Veteran of U.S. Armed Forces, or have attended a service academy and were released under a condition other than dishonorable

 - Currently serving on active duty in U.S. Armed Forces (other than for training)

-- Emancipated Minor or in Legal Guardianship as determined by the court in her/his state of legal residence
+- Emancipated Minor or in Legal Guardianship as determined by the court in your state of legal residence

 - Orphan, Ward of Court, Foster Care (after age 13)